AnishTalluri/Huffman/README.md

 To compress a file, use the following command:
 `./huff -i input_file -o output_file`

--`-i`: Specifies the input file to compress.
+- `-i`: Specifies the input file to compress.
--`-o`: Specifies the output file where the decompressed data will be stored.
+- `-o`: Specifies the output file where the decompressed data will be stored.

 ### Additional Options
 -`-h`: Displays a help message.